MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_ExceptionType** - An optional text field representing the name of the exception thrown from source code.

 - **Data_MethodName** - Text representing the method name in source code where there is an error.

+#### Office_Android_EarlyTelemetry_ExtractionError

+To reduce the size of Office Android apps, we apply compression to the resources in the final package.
+At run time, we first extract these resources before using them.
+Sometimes there are unexpected errors while performing extractions, which leads to app crashes.

+Through this event we are collecting some diagnostic information related to extraction, like name of the resource being extracted, path where its extracted etc, free disk space available etc. This data is collected only when there are extraction errors.

+We use this data to understand the cause of extraction failures, and to improve the user experience of our apps.

+The following fields are collected:

+- **Data_ArchiveName** - Name of the resource that is being extracted.

+- **Data_ArchivePath** - Path where the resource is temporarily cached.

+- **Data_ArchiveSizeKB** - Size of the resource that is being extracted.
+-
+- **Data_ClassName** - File name in source code where the error is encountered.

+- **Data_ErrorDetail** - Text describing more details about the cause of the error, like the error code etc.

+- **Data_ErrorMessage** - Text describing the type of error encountered during extraction.

+- **Data_ExtractionDestinationPath** - Path where the resource is to be saved after extraction.

+- **Data_FreeDiskSpaceMB** - The amount of free disk space available on the device measured in Mega Bytes.

+- **Data_ItemToExtract** - Name of the resource that is being extracted.

+- **Data_MethodName** - Method name in source code where the error is encountered.

 #### Office_Android_EarlyTelemetry_RegistryErrors